Gugonunes/curso-python/README.txt

 # Python
-Python do iniciante ao avançado.
-Aqui estarei atualizando o conteúdo conforme eu for realizando as aulas, os códigos em questão foram realizados por mim (Gustavo Alexandre) e são baseados no curso "Curso de Python 3 do Básico Ao Avançado (com projetos reais)", na Udemy, do professor Luiz Otávio Miranda.
+Python from Beginner to Advanced.
+I will be updating the content as I conduct the lessons.
+The codes in question were created by me (Gustavo Alexandre) and are based on the course 'Python 3 Course from Basic to Advanced (with real projects)' on Udemy, by Professor Luiz Otávio Miranda.